gtrosh/REST-API-for-YaMDB_extended/README.md

 ```bash
 sudo docker-compose exec web python manage.py createsuperuser
 ```
-To check that everything went OK and the data has been added, visit http://127.0.0.1/api/v1/.
-To add your own data, follow http://127.0.0.1/admin
+To check that everything went OK and the data has been added, visit http://127.0.0.1/api/v1/ if you used 127.0.0.1 as your host.
+Similarly, to add your own data, follow http://127.0.0.1/admin and login with creadentials provided in the previous step.

 To stop the containers, go to project root directory and run the command:
 ```bash